-- 1. This subjects the home run business or employment wages to all tax, visa and work permit requirements under Belgian law. - 2.
-You are not eligible to take a job with the U.S. Forces in Belgium. (i.e. AAFES, Commissary, USAG Benelux, etc)
+1. This subjects the home run business or employment wages to all tax, visa and work permit requirements under Belgian law.
+You will also lose your Belgian Protocol ID card, and you will have to apply for a Resident Belgian ID card at the city hall of your local City (Commune).

+2. You are not eligible to take a job with the U.S. Forces in Belgium. (i.e. AAFES, Commissary, USAG Benelux, etc.)